-The Core Fund sold three properties during each of the years ended December 31, 2014 and 2013.
-In 2012, the Core Fund sold six properties.
-The Core Fund has elected to adopt the amendments to the Codification that provide guidance on reporting discontinued operations early, effective January 1, 2014, and as a result, did not report the sale of The KPMG Building and 720 Olive Way in discontinued operations for the periods presented.
-In January 2014, the Core Fund sold 101 Second Street that was deemed held for sale as of December 31, 2013 and was reclassified into assets and liabilities held for sale, which are included in other assets and other liabilities and income from discontinued operations for all periods presented.
+The Core Fund sold four and three properties during the years ended December 31, 2015 and 2014, respectively.
+In 2013, the Core Fund sold three properties.
+The Core Fund has elected to adopt the amendments to the Codification that provide guidance on reporting discontinued operations early, effective January 1, 2014, and as a result, did not report the sale of The KPMG Building, 720 Olive Way, Charlotte Plaza, 333 West Wacker, Riverfront Plaza and its remaining ownership interest in the entity that owns One North Wacker in discontinued operations for the periods presented.
+In January 2014, the Core Fund sold 101 Second Street, which had been deemed held for sale as of December 31, 2013 and was reclassified into assets and liabilities held for sale, which are included in other assets and other liabilities and income from discontinued operations for all periods presented.
 The results of operations for the remainder of the properties sold have been reclassified into discontinued operations for all periods presented, which are reflected in the table below (in thousands).

-Combined Condensed Consolidated Statements of Operations for the Core Fund
+Condensed Consolidated Statements of Operations for the Core Fund